 The different device and network capabilities result in incompatibility issues that make a seamless integration between cyber-physical applications and external sensor networks a significant research challenge.
 Incompatible communication links prevent today's mobile Internet devices from exchanging IP-based messages with conventional sensor platforms via a low-power radio connection.
-Incompatibility stemming from device heterogeneity is traditionally overcome by proprietary communication interfaces and gateway concepts.
+Incompatibility followed from device heterogeneity is traditionally overcome by proprietary communication interfaces and gateway concepts.

-Proprietary interfaces complicate the development of new applications, however, because they require indepth knowledge of technical details [10].
+Proprietary interfaces complicate the development of new applications, however, because they require indepth knowledge of technical details [9].
 Moreover, proprietary interfaces cannot be reused when new devices with different features are added.
-Applicationlevel gateways have been introduced to compensate for the lack of a common language understood by all devices and also to translate between the different message formats.
-Moreover, communication via such an application-layer gateway introduces an additional level of indirection which bears extra configuration cost and hampers system evolution [34][26].
+Application-level gateways have been introduced to compensate for the lack of a common language understood by all devices and also to translate between the different message formats.
+Moreover, communication via such an application-layer gateway introduces an additional level of indirection which bears extra configuration cost and hampers system evolution [34][25].

-Emerging solution $\rightarrow$ A service-oriented device architecture (SODA) [7] based on mature Internet technology is a promising integration approach for heterogeneous sensor networks.
-Physical devices in a SODA can be modeled as services that hide devicespecific implementation details behind well-defined, open or standardized interfaces.
+Emerging solution \rightarrow A service-oriented device architecture (SODA) [7] based on mature Internet technology is a promising integration approach for heterogeneous sensor networks.
+Physical devices in a SODA can be modeled as a service that hides device-specific implementation details behind well-defined, open or standardized interfaces.
 A service consumer may access and control a wide range of physical devices via their service interfaces without being affected by the diversity of the underlying device-specific hardware, firmware, and software.

-There are two benefits of device-centric, service-oriented architectures when integrating external sensors.
-First, services abstract from technical details and provide readymade building blocks that can be quickly combined to build new applications [27].
-Second, when physical devices become available, corresponding services can be announced through which other devices can find out about their capabilities [2].
+There are two benefits of device-centric service-oriented architectures when integrating external sensor.
+First, services abstract from technical details and provide readymade building blocks that can be quickly combined to build new applications [26].
+Second, when physical devices become available corresponding services can be announced through which other devices can find out about their capabilities [2].

 Web services realize a service-oriented architecture and have been successfully deployed as an integration media for business systems and distributed applications.
 They comprise a number of standards to define the description, registry, and communication of services.
 Web services are poorly suited for embedded devices, however, since they are too resource-intensive.
-The Device Profile for Web Services (DPWS) [9] helps address this drawback by defining a minimal set of implementation constraints to enable secure Web service messaging, discovery, description, and eventing on resourceconstrained devices.
+The Device Profile for Web Services (DPWS) [8] helps address this drawback by defining a minimal set of implementation constraints to enable secure Web service messaging, discovery, description, and eventing on resource-constrained devices.
 For example, the DPWS restricts the size and complexity of messages, provides an asynchronous publish-subscribe mechanism, and allows for dynamic service discovery.

 These features make DPWS an ideal candidate on which to base a solution for the seamless integration between mobile Internet devices and conventional sensor networks.
-For example, WreckWatch could dynamically send a message into a wireless sensor network at a traffic intersection to discover available sensor platforms and services.
+For instance, a service on the mobile Internet device can dynamically send a message into a wireless sensor network to discover available sensor platforms and services they provide.
 The mobile Internet device can then invoke all service that match its requirements and aggregate the returned data with local sensor readings.
 The use of XML as message exchange format and the transmission via the Internet Protocol allow for a communication independent from any device-specific low-level interfaces.